 Faculty will encourage and challenge you in your lab classes—where the student-to-faculty ratio is 12:1— allowing them to be directly involved in your learning experience.
 Opportunities will be abundant, and you'll learn science as science is practiced.

 As a junior or senior, conduct an independent research project with a faculty mentor in one of our faculty labs.
 Independent study courses can count as course requirement, while you are performing an experimental analysis of a selected topic under faculty supervision.
 You will create a program tailored to your interest, become in involved in planning experiments, and gain training in proposal writing.
+Pick up an application in the department office.

 Earn while learning as a research assistant working in a faculty lab or as a teaching assistant in an undergraduate course.
 Yes, you actually get paid!
 Either ask in the department office (Wehr Life Sciences 109) or speak directly with faculty or your advisor about possible opportunities.